asuresh213/Robust-subspace-recovery-and-tda/README.md

 Download and run `demo.py` to reproduce the results listed above.
 Follow similar layout to conduct your own data explorations.

-Algorithm P from the key paper involves constructing huge matrices whose dimensions scale linearly with the number of data ooints.
+Algorithm P from the key paper involves constructing huge matrices whose dimensions scale linearly with the number of data points.
 Further optimization to speed up algorithm P from the SRSR paper is required.
 The existing code already takes advantage of the sparsity of these matrices, but can certainly be improved upon.